lcmd-epfl/EquiReact/README.md

 - [ ] play with atom_diff_nonlin
 - [ ] try to add edge features to attention/mapping/vector mode

+# Compete for GDB
+- [ ] Train on backwards and forward reactions
+- [ ] Pass messages between reactants and well as between reactants & products

+# Cyclo idea
+- [ ] pre-train on GDB then fine-tune on cyclo / proparg ? other datasets

 # Model parameters combinations

 - `--graph_mode vector`